la2050/challenge/_2021/connect/trauma-informed-la-tila.md

   events, which will allow TILA to report the data collected in aggregate (combining the data obtained from podcast listeners and resource fair participants) as well as by form of engagement.
-Approximately how many people will be directly impacted by this proposal?: '2250' Approximately how many people will be indirectly impacted by this proposal?: '375' Please describe the broader impact of your proposal.: > As seen through the ACEs study (Felitti, 1998), trauma can be passed down through generations with negative impacts on the health of trauma survivors.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '2250' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '375' Describe how Los Angeles County will be different if your work is successful.: > As seen through the ACEs study (Felitti, 1998), trauma can be passed down through generations with negative impacts on the health of trauma survivors.
   Social and emotional connection can foster healing, thereby mitigating the